KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 7G

-• In the case of a candidate who is a son or daughter of defence personnel who had served in Karnataka for at least one year and is posted on duty in Field / Active Service and whose family is permitted by Defence Authorities to continue to stay in Karnataka.
-Such candidate should have studied and passed the qualifying examination from any Government or Government recognised educational institution located in Karnataka
+• In the case of a student who is a son or daughter of defence personnel who had served in Karnataka for at least one year and is posted on duty in the Fied or Active Service and whose family is permitted by Defence Authorities to continue to stay in Karnataka.
+Such candidate should have studied and passed the qualifying examination from any government or government-recognised educational institution located in Karnataka

 No